When we moved in, Lucia’s first child was 2-years-old.

 Lucia is the guardienne (property manager) for the building housing the apartment in Paris where we began living when our children, like Lucia’s, were young.

-Lucia’s oldest is now 17, too old to play with dolls, but the past couple of evenings, as I’ve prepared dinner for Lief and me, I’ve listened to her little sister.
-Lucia’s second child is 10, just young enough to still be interested in Barbie and to want to sing and dance around our courtyard with her friends.
+Lucia’s oldest is now 19, too old to play with dolls, but the past couple of evenings, as I’ve prepared dinner for Lief and me, I’ve listened to her little sister.
+Lucia’s second child is 12, just young enough to still be interested in singing and dancing around our courtyard with her friends.

-Back in Paris after more than three months away, I’m being reacquainted with these and other delights of day-to-day life in this city.
+This extended stay in Paris, I’m being reacquainted with these and other delights of day-to-day life in this city.

 I suggest often that you frame a vision for your new life in a new country based on what you’d like to see from your bedroom window each morning.